 Example: Mr S has been assessed as requiring residential care.
 The home that can provide for all his needs charges £488 per week.
 Mr S can only afford to pay £148 per week from his income towards these fees.
 We will pay £340 per week towards his care i.e. £488 - £148.

 How much will I have to pay?

 We may be able to pay part of your care costs if you do not have sufficient income to pay the full costs.
 If your capital is less than £23,250 and we agree that staying in a care home is the best way of meeting your needs, we may be able to help.

 We can help you apply for help with your care home fees by completing a financial assessment with you.
 This will look at your income and capital.
 A calculation will then be made as to how much you have to pay and how much the Council will pay towards the fees.

-By income we mean any benefits that your are entitled to receive, or any income from other sources e.g. any private/occupational pensions or annuity payments.
+By income we mean any benefits that your are entitled to receive, or any income from other sources.
+This could be any private or occupational pensions or annuity payments.

 Capital includes all monies invested in bank,building society accounts, ISAs, Shares or any other financial products.
 In some circumstances property may be taken into account.

 How do I pay my contribution?